 Hilary: That’s really interesting.
 You talk about private sector leading the way, and I do appreciate a lot of internal policies are changing.
 It’s interesting then to consider the policy changing, to give as an enabler to men and women sharing more of the parenting responsibilities, the aged care, the community.

-I wonder how long it will take before men are actually recognize that as a choice for them and take advantage of those policies.
+I wonder how long it will take before men are actually recognise that as a choice for them and take advantage of those policies.
 And I think you can’t have one without the other.
 You were talking about the way that home, religion, culture, so many elements actually come into play.

 When you’re thinking about people’s behaviours and expectations in life, they have to really be in parallel.
 They have to be the enablers there through policy, but also the acceptance by men and women that maybe both of their lives could be a little bit more balanced.

-Justin: As an organization, we strive to be highly inclusive and quite contemporary when it comes to our people policies.
+Justin: As an organisation, we strive to be highly inclusive and quite contemporary when it comes to our people policies.
 We do that because it’s the right thing to do, but we also do it because it helps us attract talent.
 It’s a workforce attractor.
-We’ve got some exceptional people in this organization, and some of that is they’ve been attracted to our culture and our policies.
+We’ve got some exceptional people in this organisation, and some of that is they’ve been attracted to our culture and our policies.

 Before COVID, we had already introduced policies which gave much greater flexibility to our employees, so it allowed people to have much greater selection on how they worked, when they worked and where they worked.
 So, in fact, when the pandemic hit, we were actually very well-placed already because we had done so much work.

 In that space, I think we’re ahead of the pack when it comes to some of our policies.
 Our next step is, and back to my previous point, I think we should be playing an active role in the parental leave entitlements.
 So, we currently are reviewing our parental leave entitlements to look at how we might be able to create a more contemporary offering, which drives more balance at home and provides much greater flexibility for men and women.
 Then finally, I think we do work in the financial service sector.
 It’s a heavy hitting sector.
-It has a lot of influence, and so we do try to share as much as we can with other organizations as well to try and influence change.
+It has a lot of influence, and so we do try to share as much as we can with other organisations as well to try and influence change.

 Hilary: Do you see that men will take up these opportunities?

-For us, I know at our organization, again, I’m very vocal about the fact that I work part-time, that I’m very active at home, and I do things very deliberately.
+For us, I know at our organisation, again, I’m very vocal about the fact that I work part-time, that I’m very active at home, and I do things very deliberately.
 I try and make sure that people can see that I’m walking the walk.
 But again, I think the risk that sits there, that slows this journey down, is really the experience that I had previously, where on one hand you’re told it’s acceptable, but in reality, your experience can be something else.
 I think we have a role to keep talking about this issue.
 We have a role to share these kinds of experiences, and to help people feel more confident in taking on more flexible arrangements.

 Hilary: We’re looking at psychological safety for men, it’s a really important consideration, but we’ve also touched on what that means for women.
-You were talking about how you were the poster boy for the organization, it was held up as an amazing thing, as a real innovation within your organization.
+You were talking about how you were the poster boy for the organisation, it was held up as an amazing thing, as a real innovation within your organisation.
 Why do you think it is that men are celebrated for taking that flexible family approach to work when women are not?
 Is it purely based on history?

 Justin: I would suggest it’s a different point in time for the two journeys.
 I think there have been lots of discussions for many years about creating greater flexibility for women.
 That’s resulted in policy shifts, parental leave policies and other flexibility policies, that have been in place now for longer than what have been in place for men.